How to survive journeys with children

 Yo, heave-ho: dealing with seasickness

-- Make sure you take any anti-motion sickness medicine before you leave dry land - you usually have to take them a set amount of time beforehand.
+- Make sure you take any anti-motion sickness medicine before you leave dry land - they usually take a bit of time to work.

 - It's generally better to be outside on deck than inside - but focus on the horizon, not the waves.

-- If that doesn't work, lying down with eyes shut helps the brain to unscramble the mixed messages it's getting.
+- If that doesn't work, lying down with eyes shut helps the brain to unscramble the mixed messages it's receiving.